YosysHQ/yosys/passes/pmgen/README.md

 statement a match may only be assigned nullptr when one of the `if` expressions evaluates to `false`.

+The `semioptional` statement marks matches that must match if at least one matching cell exists, but if no matching cell exists it is set to `nullptr`.

 Additional code
 ---------------